 For Atka mackerel, the estimated selectivity patterns are particularly important in describing their dynamics.
 Previous assessments have focused on the transitions between ages and time-varying selectivity (Lowe et al. 2002).
-The current assessment estimates selectivity at age schedules for 4 time periods in the fishery and a single selectivity pattern for the survey (Figures 17.8-17.11, Table 17.10).
-The current 2011 selectivity estimate is similar to last year and is shifted to fish that have already reached maturity (Figure 17.9).
+The current assessment allowed for more flexibility for dome-shape fishery selectivity patterns and estimates selectivity at age schedules for 4 time periods in the fishery and a single selectivity pattern for the survey (Figures 17.15, 17.16, and 17.17 and in Table 17.11).
+The current terminal year selectivity estimate is more dome-shaped relative to the 2011 configuration, showing slightly greater selectivity over ages 3-6 and lowered selectivity after age 8 (Figures 17.5 and 17.6).

 The fishery catches essentially consist of fish 3-11 years old, although a 15-year-old fish was found in the 1994 fishery.
-The fishery exhibits a slight dome-shaped selectivity pattern which is more pronounced prior to 1992 during the foreign and joint venture fisheries blocks (1977-1984 and 1985-1992, Figure 17.9).
-After 1992, fishery selectivity patterns are divided into 2 blocks of years (1993-1999, 2000-2011) each with constant selectivity.
+The fishery exhibits a dome-shaped selectivity pattern which is more pronounced prior to 1992 during the foreign and joint venture fisheries blocks (1977-1983 and 1984-1991, Fig. 17.18).
+After 1991, fishery selectivity patterns are divided into 2 blocks of years (1992-1998, 1999-2012) each with constant selectivity.
 The patterns between these two blocks are fairly similar but do show slight differences at ages 3-7 and more notable differences at age 8 and older.
-Fish older than age 9 make up a very small percentage of the population each year, and the differences in the selectivity assumptions for the older ages are not likely to have a large impact.
-However, differences in selectivity for ages 3-8 can have a significant impact.
-The recent pattern for the years 2000-2011 reflects the large numbers of fish from the 1999, 2000, 2001, and 2006 year classes (Table 17.4).
-The age at 50% selectivity is estimated at about age 4 for both time periods.
-It is important to note the maturity-at-age vector (age at 50% maturity is 3.6 years).
+Fish older than age 9 make up a very small percentage of the population each year, and the differences in selectivity for ages 3-8 can have a significant impact.
+The recent pattern for the years 1999-2012 reflects the large numbers of fish from the 1999, 2000, 2001, and 2006 year classes (Table 17.4).
+The age at 50% selectivity is estimated at about age 3.5 for both time periods.
+It is important to note the maturity-at-age vector relative to the current selectivity patterns (age at 50% maturity is 3.6 years, Fig. 17.16).
 The estimated selectivity patterns since 1991 indicate the fishery is harvesting mature older fish relative to the foreign and joint venture fisheries.

 Survey catches are mostly comprised of fish 3-9 years old.
-However, the 2010 survey showed significant numbers of 9-11 year olds of the 1999, 2000, and 2001 year classes.
-A 14-year old fish was found in the 1994 survey and a 15-year old fish was found in the 2000 survey.
-The current configuration estimates a smoothed nearly asymptotic pattern (Figure 17.10), which differs from previous year's estimates which exhibited a slightly dome-shaped selectivity pattern (Figure 17.13 in Lowe et al. 2009).
-The current estimated survey selectivity pattern is nearly identical to last year's estimate.
+However, the 2012 survey still shows significant numbers of 11-13 year olds of the 1999, 2000, and 2001 year classes.
+A 15-year old fish was found in the 2000 survey, and most recently a 17-year old fish was found in the 2012 survey.
+The current model configuration estimates a slightly dome-shape selectivity pattern (Fig. 17.17).

-Abundance Trend
+Abundance trend

-The estimated time series of total numbers at age are given in Table 17.11.
-The estimated time series of total biomass (ages 1+) with approximate upper and lower 95% confidence limits are shown in Figure 17.11 and given in Table 17.12.
-A comparison of the spawning biomass trend from the current and previous assessments (Table 17.12) indicates consistent trends throughout the time series, i.e., biomass increased during the early 80s and again in the late 80s to early 90s.
-After the estimated peak spawning biomass in 1993, spawning biomass declined for nearly 10 years until 2001 (Figure 17.12).
+The estimated time series of total numbers at age are given in Table 17.12.
+The estimated time series of total biomass (ages 1+) with approximate upper and lower 95% confidence limits are shown in 17.18 (top panel) and given in Table 17.13.
+Total biomass estimates from the recommended Model 2 show identical trends but are scaled higher relative to the Model 1 configuration with updated data (Fig. 17.18, bottom panel).
+This reflects changes in the current recommended model configuration described above.
+A comparison of the spawning biomass trend from the current and previous assessments (Table 17.13) indicates consistent trends throughout the time series, i.e., biomass increased during the early 80s and again in the late 80s to early 90s.
+After the estimated peak spawning biomass in 1993, spawning biomass declined for nearly 10 years until 2001 (Fig. 17.19).
 Thereafter, spawning biomass began a steep increase which continued to 2005.
+The abundance trend has been declining since the most recent peak in 2005 which represented a build-up of biomass from the exceptionally strong 1999-2001 year classes.

-Recruitment Trend
+Recruitment trend